massivetexts/compare-tools/workflow.md

 ### Training Dataset Creation Step 3: Fake Books

 1. Run [./scripts/FakeBookGeneration.ipynb].
 This notebook creates fake books in order to train PARTOF, CONTAINS, and OVERLAPS relationships.
 This includes fake anthologies, and long books split into multi-volume sets.
 OVERLAPS include two different anthologies that have a matching sub-unit.
 This script creates fake EF books and a listing of relationship - they'll need to subsequently be vectorized.
 2. Run vectorization code on all the fake books.
 If parallelized, the output will need to be concatenated into a single vector file also.
-TODO add param to allow for any vector_file uses to fall back on the file of fake book vectors when necessary.
 3. Crunch stats for training.
+Since the fake book vectors are likely in a different Vector_file than the one specified in the 'glove_data_path' location (in `local.yaml` or `~/.htrc-config.yaml`), you can point to it at 'glove_fake_data_path' (or any identifier after the first underscore, really).
+This will be the fallback location for vectors that can't be found in the default location.

 ### Training Step 1: Processing Similarity Stats